✓ Updated May 2026

 Sunrise Over the Poi Kalyan Complex

-attractionWitness the majestic Kalyan Minaret and Mosque bathed in the soft hues of dawn, a truly spiritual experience before the city awakens.
-The intricate tilework seems to glow, and the silence amplifies the grandeur of this ancient ensemble.
+attractionWitness the majestic Kalyan Minaret and Mosque bathed in the soft glow of dawn, a truly spiritual experience before the crowds descend.
+The intricate tilework shimmers, and the silence amplifies the grandeur of this ancient Silk Road marvel.
+Arrive an hour before sunrise for the best light and a sense of profound peace.

 Best time: Apr-May, Sep-Oct